danielegner/reforester/README.md

     - paleotree v3.3.25

 ### Disclaimer
 This project was *not* intended to be easily re-purposed or modified to use different input data, particularly because the simulation relies on durations and time bin start and end points that are hard-coded into many different functions.
 However, it is certainly possible to re-use or re-purpose the scripts, with some modification.
 I adhered to the [Google R style guide](https://google.github.io/styleguide/Rguide.html) throughout, and followed the [tidyverse R style guide](https://style.tidyverse.org) when further clarification was needed.
 This should make understanding the scripts easier.
-The meat and bones of the project, that is *main.R* and *functions.R*, will hopefully be the most useful parts of the project for re-use.
+The core of the project, that is *main.R* and *functions.R*, should be the most useful parts for re-use.

 If simply testing the project and not modifying it, skip to [Run main.R](#run-mainR).